WHAT THE POWER RANKING MEASURES…

 This is an unapologetically populist list.
 Part of the ethos of gravel riding in America is that anyone can ride.
 When the pros come out, they ride the same course as the rest of us.
 You rank at the top of the list by doing well at the most popular events.
 Simple.
 If a pro comes out and crushes the field at one event a year, they probably don’t make the top-10.
 They aren't engaging the gravel scene very heavily, and their power rank will reflect that.
 The leaders on this list are people who come out and ride with the people all year long.

 The top-15 riders in each event score points on a scale.
-We are using there same scale the Tour de France uses for a sprint.
+We are using the same scale the Tour de France uses for certain sprint stages.
 (50-30-20-18-16-14-12-10-8-7-6-5-4-3-2).
 Points are cumulative.
 If you rank in the top 15 in more events, you get more points.
 This rewards riders who engage the gravel circuit more heavily.
 If you only show up to one or two events a year, you will not rank very high even if you podium.

-It would be wrong for Gravel Worlds to be given the same weight as The Dirty Kanza.
-DK has a larger and more skilled field.
+It would be wrong for a small event to be given the same weight as a larger event.
+The large events tend to have larger and more skilled fields.
 To acknowledge this, each event is given a different weight base on the field size of the “main Event” distance.
 (This distance is not always the longest or even the largest, but everybody knows what it is.
-For DK it is 200.
+For Unbound it is 200.
 For Barry Roubaix it is 60.)
-For instance, Dirty Kanza had 2712 participants in 2019, but only 1189 did the DK200, so Dirty Kanza is given a weight of 1189 in the rankings.
+For instance, Unbound had 2712 participants in 2019, but only 1189 did the 200, so Unbound is given a weight of 1189 in the rankings.
 Winning in a field of 1000 is given twice the weight of winning in a field of 500 riders.

 New for 2020, we will be allocating points for “Uber” events.
 These are small fields that are longer and harder than the main event.
 There are three of these in 2020.
 DKXL, The Queen’s Stage Race at Rebecca’s Private Idaho, and the 100-mile Psycho Killer at the Barry Roubaix.
 These extra-hard events have small fields, but they occur as a part of a larger event which qualifies for the rankings.
 Even though these events are extremely difficult, they will be weighted lightly in accordance with their participation numbers.
 This acknowledges the events and the riders who compete in them, but is in-line with the populist ethos of gravel and the power rankings.